AidanMcDow/Cisco-Router-Root/README.md

 # Cisco-Router-Root

-# This project is a personal project a friend and I worked on in order to practice some hardware hacking skills.
+# This project is a personal project in order to practice some hardware hacking skills.

 This repo shows the process we went through in order to gain root access to a Cisco Linksys E1200 router.
 1. Physical Inspection

 Knowing what a serial connection generally looks like, this is always the go to first step for me.